 - Add a layer of fresh wood chips or straw, but not hay as it is usually rich and composts immediately, then sprinkle mushroom spores on this layer

-- Add other layers of hardwood chips, straw and sprinkle some more spores over this layers as well
+- Add other layers of hardwood chips, straw and sprinkle some more spores over these layers as well

 - Alternatively, you can use a mixture of fresh wood chips and compost in the ratio of 1:1